East Side High School (Newark, New Jersey)

-East Side High School is a four-year public high school in Newark in Essex County, New Jersey, United States, operating as part of the Newark Public Schools.
+East Side High School is a four-year public high school in Newark in Essex County, in the U.S. state of New Jersey, operating as part of the Newark Public Schools.
 The school serves the city's Ironbound neighborhood.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1929 and is accredited until January 2026.

-As part of the East Side Opportunity Program, students can take Advanced Placement or International Baccalaureate programs, and can earn an associates degree from Essex County College with courses taken in 11th and 12th grades.
+As part of the East Side Opportunity Program, students can take Advanced Placement or International Baccalaureate programs, and can earn an associate degree from Essex County College with courses taken in 11th and 12th grades.

-As of the 2021–22 school year, the school had an enrollment of 2,163 students and 131.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.4:1.
-There were 1,443 students (66.7% of enrollment) eligible for free lunch and 250 (11.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,110 students and 136.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.
+There were 1,271 students (60.2% of enrollment) eligible for free lunch and 240 (11.4% of students) eligible for reduced-cost lunch.